jbcodeforce/flink-studies/docs/coding/flink-sql.md

 | **Materialized** | GROUP BY <aggregationss> or JOINS | Dangerously Stateful, keep an internal copy of the data related to the query |
 | **Temporal** | time windowed operation, interval joins, time-versioned joins, MATCH_RECOGNIZE <pattern> | Stateful but contrained in size |

-As elements are kept in storage to compute materialized projection then we need to assess the number of elements to keep Million to billion of small items is possible.
-But query running for ever may eventually overflow the data store.
-In this last case the Flink task will eventually fail.
+As elements are kept in storage to compute materialized projection then we need to assess the number of elements to keep.
+Million to billion of small items are possible.
+But query running forever may eventually overflow the data store.
+In this last case, the Flink task will eventually fail.

 Below is an example of Join query: